 Although they’re not without criticism, the UN’s sustainable development goals (SDGs), adopted by 193 countries, are a useful tool for further exploring sustainable development.
 They clearly and simply demonstrate the breadth of sustainability, acting as an entry-point and helping people identify the links between their objectives or subject matter and the issues central to sustainability.
 Sub-indicators and targets on all 17 goals reference education, so they also help educators see their role in working towards their realisation.

 The SDGs are interconnected and cover environmental, social and economic issues as well as highlighting the need for partnerships and collaboration.
 Rather than look at one issue in isolation, the SDGs focus on how improvements in one area can help others and how improvements in some areas can have knock-on negative impacts for other goals.

-The key to the implementation of the achievement of the goals lies in leveraging interactions between then away from trade-offs and towards co-benefits, from vicious to virtuous circles.
+The key to the achievement of the goals lies in leveraging interactions between them away from trade-offs and towards co-benefits, from vicious to virtuous circles.